FSipiano/newbieDictionary/README.md

 Methodical frameworks for organizing, developing, delivering and maintaining software.
 Scrum and Agile disciplines can be applied to a wide variety of fields but has been a popular choice in software development due to its effective approach to handling very complex tasks.

 #### **Server-Side Rendering** -
 To load up a client-side or universal app to HTML on the server.
 Either using Rehydration or Prerendering the app as static HTML on the server.
-With Server Rendering, users are unlikely to be left waiting for CPU-bound JavaScript to process before they can use your site.
-Teams often factor in the impact of SEO when choosing a strategy for load up on the web.
-Server-rendering delivers a "complete looking" exprience crawlers can interpret with ease.
+Teams often factor in the impact of SEO when choosing a strategy for the web.
+To use SSR or Not.
+SSR delivers a "complete looking" exprience for crawlers and can interpret code with ease.

 #### **Syntactic sugar** -
 Syntax within a programming language that is designed to make things easier to read or to express.